hyperspy/hyperspy/doc/dev_guide.rst

 User-guide Documentation -- A description of the functionality of the code and how to use it with examples and links to the relevant code.

+When writing both the docstrings and user guide documentation, it is useful to have some kind of data which the users can use themselves.
+Artificial datasets for this purpose can be found in `hyperspy.datasets.artificial_data`.

 Build the documentation -- To check the output of what you wrote, you can build the documentation, which requires python-sphinx and numpydoc to be installed.
 Run the make command in the ``doc`` to build the documentation.
 For example